Adding Anaconda Environment to Jupyter

 conda activate

-Now add the kernel, being sure to add the --user
+Now add the kernel, being sure to add the --user flag if anaconda is installed

 somewhere the user does not have permission to write to.
 Also, a name for the